idirademos/aws-saa-scanner-installer/README.md

    - CloudWatch Events rules (if using SNS notifications)
    - SNS topics and subscriptions (if using SNS notifications)

-4. **CyberArk Credentials** - Service user account with:
+4. **CyberArk Credentials** - Service user account credentials; account needs to have a role that has 'Role Management' and 'User Management' rights.
-   - Tenant name
-   - Username
-   - Password

 ## Quick Start

+### Authenticate to AWS and Idira

+`aws login ....`, `aws sso login ....`

+Export environment variables IDSEC_SERVICE_USER and IDSEC_SERVICE_TOKEN with the Idira service user credentials.

 ### 1. Configure Variables